North South Divine at WW Gallery

 North South Divine may not deliver on geographical tensions, but it certainly raises long-standing questions over the sexes and the female role, and is well worth a visit.

 North South Divine is at the WW Gallery until 11th May 2013.
-For further information, click here.
+For further information visit the gallery’s website here.